sara-sabr/ITStrategy/Strategies/WebServicesAccess.md

-## Enabling Access to Web Services
+## Enabling Access to Web Services and Tool at ESDC

+### Purpose

+To seek approval and endorsement for IITB to enable open by default access to the Internet for all ESDC employees, including instant messaging, video conferencing, cloud storage and other collaboration tools available online.

-### GC Policy Direction
+### Background

-The [Direction on Enabling Access to Web Services: PIN](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32588) provides direction to departments on enabling access to web services, in accordance with the [Policy on Acceptable Network and Device Use (PANDU)](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=27122).
+The recent [Direction on Enabling Access to Web Services: Policy Implementation Notice (PIN)](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32588) provides direction to departments on enabling access to web services, in accordance with the [Policy on Acceptable Network and Device Use (PANDU)](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=27122).
 The scope of this direction applies to GC electronic networks for unclassified information.

 > Departments are to enable open access to the Internet for GC electronic networks and devices, including GC and external Web 2.0 tools and services that enhance productivity, communication and collaboration, in accordance with the [Policy on Government Security](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=16578), to individuals working with the GC, including employees of the federal government as well as casuals, contractors, students and other persons who have been authorized by the deputy head to access Government of Canada electronic networks and devices.